Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 ### Re-using dispVMs ###

 In the section above we've seen how using the 'ask' RPC policy allowed us to start a (disp)VM once and use it for opening subsequent URLs (or files).
-This effectively mitigates the the long starting times of dispVMs, at the price of a loss in compartmentalization.
-It is thus up to the user to manage the lifecycle of a dispVM, killing it when necessary when a a clean state is required.
+This effectively mitigates the long starting times of dispVMs, at the price of a loss in compartmentalization.
+It is thus up to the user to manage the lifecycle of a dispVM, killing it when necessary when a clean state is required.

 ### Managing changes ###

-When opening and modifying a document in a dispVM, the content is sent back to `srcVM` when the dispVM closes, before the dispVM's private volume is wiped, nuking any other changes that were made to the VM - eg. updated add-on, tweaked browser preferences, ... ; The following ideas show how to cope with those "deliberate" changes:
+When opening and modifying a document in a dispVM the content is sent back to `srcVM` when the dispVM closes, before the dispVM's private volume is wiped.
+Other changes that were made to the VM are thus discarded - eg. updated add-on, tweaked browser preferences, ... ; The following ideas show how to cope with "deliberate" changes:

 - inter-VM copy/paste is probably the easiest way to synchronize text between the (disp)VM and `srcVM` (or another dedicated secure VM like the oft-used 'vault' VM).
 Eg.:
    - passwords: copy/paste from/to KeepassX (or one of its forks).